Orbital Decompression (Graves’ Disease)

 Benefits of Orbital Decompression

 The primary goal of an orbital decompression surgery is to create more space in the orbit to allow the eye to return to a more normal position.
 However, there are some additional benefits to having orbital decompression surgery.
+Besides a more normal appearing eye, having the procedure done alleviates feelings of discomfort and improves corneal exposure.
 These benefits include:

 - Improve discomfort caused by inflammation